ColleSerre/ColleSerre/README.md

 14. A screen that displays info on my bedroom window

-15. Reminder app for Instagram
+15. Reminder bot for Instagram

 16. Generating synthwave music using markov chain analysis